Lubumbashi Haut-katanga, Democratic Republic Of The Congo Travel Guide

 From busy ride-sharing taxis to more private options, each method has a different perspective regarding the city.

-This guide details how each system operates, what to expect, and practical tips for causing your journeys safe and effective.
+This guide details how each system operates, what you'll find, and practical tips for causing your journeys safe and effective.
 With this information, you explore Lubumbashi's many facets, from its commercial heart to its quieter residential areas.